bloominstituteoftechnology/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+   React is a JavaScript Library for building user interfaces.
+It allow us to write maintainable, managable, and reusable pieces of the code which we can use them in our web app wherever we need.
+This concept prevents problems that occur from complex user interfaces from vanilla Javascript alone on the web page by dividing code in several component.
+React also deal with the actual DOM for us, what we have to do is creating the virtual DOM that let React knows only when there is a state changes and React will take care only that part for us.

-1. Describe component state.
+2. Describe component state.

+   The state object is where you store property values that belongs to the component.
+When state changes, the component will re-render and update the UI.

-1. Describe props.
+3. Describe props.

+   Props is an objcet giving us access to all the attributes we pass through our components.

-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+   Side effects are the action that affect things outside the scope of the current function being performed.
+UsingEffect Hook lets us perform side effects in function components and prevent infinite loop happen when calling API and using them as a new value of state.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.